Last Updated on

 - Ballistic reticles: Shop for the most practical and accurate reticles you can find if you need ballistic data.

 - Eye relief 3″+: Without decent eye relief, your rifle scope is going to let you know what a real black eye is.

 - Parallax correction: Going high powered and long range?
 Less than $500 can still land you a scope with parallax correction.

 - Durability: Using and abusing this scope is a reality.
 Make sure it can handle the terrain and recoil for your firearm and style of hunting/shooting.

 - Quality warranties: Have the assurance that your rifle scope is fully covered for any unforeseen damage.

 This might be the middle ground when it comes to budgets, but in no way does it mean mediocre quality.
 You’ve still got very high-end quality, but the extra features are just scaled down a notch.

-Rifle scopes in this budget are very popular because hunters feel comfortable with their performance for the money they’ve spent.
+The best rifle scopes under $500 are very popular because hunters feel comfortable with their performance for the money they’ve spent.
 They’re made to impress, last, and perform.
 In our books, this is a mile above mediocre.